 I’m now in operation immune boosting mode for my family.
 My little one has gotten sick again in a relatively short period of time and we aren’t even halfway through winter yet.. so I’m pulling out all stops to try to get all our immune system boosted by cooking up some tasty, healthy and full of vitamins dishes.
 This Roasted Pumpkin, Cauliflower and Carrot Soup is so full of goodness it has simply got to help keep those germs away!
+I hope you enjoy our favourite immune boosting soup recipe.

 This soup is really delicious.
 What I love about it most is you don’t even need to peel the pumpkin!
 My 4 year old can’t stand pumpkin …any kind of pumpkin soup generally makes him gag but he willingly ate half of a bowlful of this which I was really pleased with.